 - You should think carefully about what to put in your manifesto because if you win the election you will be mandated to carry out these aims – it is advisable to speak to existing officers and staff in the Union about your manifesto as this can help you formulate and develop your plans.

-- Your manifesto should be clearly laid out in landscape format, easy to read, and may contain a mixture of pictures and text.
+- Your manifesto should be clearly laid out in portrait format, easy to read, and may contain a mixture of pictures and text.
 You will be asked to submit the text from your manifesto too as plaintext to help with accessibility and to go on the ballot.

 How do I make my manifesto?